 photo by awnisAlan

 With this move, as in all my other moves, I learned a few tips and tricks.
-I want to share them with you because moving is hard enough without having to worry about whether or not your stuff will arrive in one piece or not.
+I want to share some of them with you because moving is hard enough without having to worry about whether or not your stuff will arrive in one piece or not.
 For us, all of our stuff never arrived.
-It’s lost in transient and probably sitting on some other family’s doorstep just like the pair of dollar store lawn chairs leaning against my garage door.
+It’s lost in transit and probably sitting on some other family’s doorstep just like the pair of dollar store lawn chairs leaning against my garage door.
 I involuntarily traded a few expensive items for these little trinkets.
-Thankfully, we have a decent inventory of our things, so we’ll get reimbursed … we hope.
+Thankfully, we have a decent inventory of our things, so we’ll get reimbursed…we hope.

 I don’t want this to happen to you.
 So consider this a big sister telling you all the mistakes she made in hopes that you won’t make the same ones.
 These tips will save you some sanity as well as some well earned cash.

 10 Tips for a Cross Country Move (save time and money)